Canada-Israel Committee: Effectiveness

 Many politicians and government officials have provided insight on the force of the CIC lobby.
 These individuals, among them Prime Minister Trudeau, spoke to their high group cohesion and tactical lobbying being of high caliber, as the CIC advocated for fewer than 2 percent of Canada's population.
 A former civil servant of the Department of External Affairs, when speaking at a seminar on interest groups, considered the CIC to be the standard bearer for all lobbies to emulate.
 The CIC was acclaimed for its seamless communication with Jews across the nation, sustained contact with DEA officials, and shaped Canada's Middle East Policy with a clear Israeli-bent, even though many DEA officials privately opposed the CIC's positions.

 Narrative on CIC's influence

 A noteworthy incident that highlights the power of the CIC occurred in 1988, at the CIC's annual dinner.
 External Affairs minister Joe Clark spoke to the delegation, articulating a belief that placed Israel in the wrong with regard to Palestine.
 Clark charged Israel with "human rights violations" and imposing "force and fear" on the Palestinians.
-Several CIC attendees walked out on the speech.
+Several dozen CIC attendees walked out on the speech.
 Shortly thereafter, the CIC condemned Clarks' speech in a press release.
 Clark later retracted his statements by sending a letter to CIC chair Sidney Spivak, and Canadian Prime Minister Brian Mulroney spoke to the press, affirming his government's support for Israel.
 In just a short amount of time, the CIC exhibited its power as an ethnic lobby.